Umweltzone/Umweltzone/README.md

 These settings can be found in `/Umweltzone/src/main/res/values/analytics.xml`.

 In order to build a release version of the app signing information must be provided.
 Therefore, put the needed information into a `gradle.properties` file.
-There is a example included which contains the properties which are referenced in the build configuration.
+There is an example included which contains the properties which are referenced in the build configuration.